alex2276564/MMOSpawnPoint/README.md

 - **Cache Settings:** Default cache behavior is optimized for most use cases

 **Safe approach:** Only modify default values if you fully understand how they might affect installed maps.
 Consider creating separate configuration files for different map areas instead of changing global defaults.

+### Triggering MSP without death/join events

+By design, MMOSpawnPoint does not implement arbitrary “teleport me now” entry points beyond death/join events.
+However, you can integrate MSP with portals or NPC scripts as a workaround:

+- Create a portal with AdvancedPortals (or similar).
+- Configure MSP to target the portal’s location in a coordinate-based rule (e.g., event: death for that area).
+- In the portal, execute: /msp simulate death <player> (or run the command via an NPC/trigger system).
+- The player will be processed by MSP as if they had died in the configured triggerArea, and teleported according to your MSP rules.

+This lets you reuse all MSP features (party, waiting room, safe search, weights) for custom flows such as portals, checkpoints, scripted events, etc.

 ### Safe Location Finding & Performance Optimization